eagle-cooler/power-eagle/memory-bank/activeContext.md

 1. Single interface is better than separate static/instance interfaces
 2. Instance methods provide better encapsulation
 3. No need for placeholder implementations
 4. Clear error handling is crucial
+5. Type detection should be separate from module loading
+6. Installation hooks should be clearly ordered
+7. TypeScript's type inference can simplify code
+8. Error handling should be consistent across mod types